stat545ubc-2025/Assignment-B1-Emma-Collins/assignment-b1.md

 parity(c("12","hello","this should fail"))
 ```

-    ## Error in parity(c("12", "hello", "this should fail")): x must be a numerical vector that contains only integers
+    ## Error in parity(c("12", "hello", "this should fail")): int_vec must be a numerical vector that contains only integers

 Two other possible errors are if the numeric contains values that are
 not integers and if the numeric is of length 0.
 In the code block below,